Link to the “What is XAgo?” sectionWhat is XAgo?

 - Choosing an icon for the widget

-I remember that on Tuesday the app already looked like a good proof of concept.
-I wanted to just stop and say "that's it, I could finish it whenever I want".
-However, when I looked at the checklist again I realized I only supported the first few checkpoints.
+The app already looked like a solid proof of concept.
+I wanted to stop and say "that's it, I can finish whenever."
+Then I looked at the checklist again.
+I had only hit the first few items.

-I didn't have much time to work on the app on Wednesday.
-At the end of the day, the app had support for dark mode and for editing widgets.
-I also refactored navigation a bit and added a widget detail screen.
+I had less time on Wednesday.
+By the end of the day the app supported dark mode and widget editing.
+I also refactored navigation and added a widget detail screen.

-Thursday was all about themes.
-At the end of day four the app supported:
+All about themes.
+By the end of day four the app supported:

 - Switching between different light and dark themes